sohelmulani/Medical_AI_Chatbot/README.md

 - Pinecone and OpenAI usage may incur costs; monitor usage and quotas.

 ---

-## Contributing
-Contributions are welcome — open issues or PRs for bug fixes, improvements, or new features.
-Please include clear descriptions and, when applicable, reproducible steps.

 # 🚀 CI/CD Pipeline for Dockerized Application on AWS EC2